-TABLE 1: HIV RISK Men who have sex with men (MSM) Trans & gender diverse people Heterosexual people People who inject drugs Receptive CLI with any male partner of uncertain HIV status Rectal gonorrhoea, rectal chlamydia or infectious syphilis.
+TABLE 1: HIV RISK

+Men who have sex with men (MSM) Trans & gender diverse people Heterosexual people People who inject drugs Receptive CLI with any casual male partner.
+Rectal gonorrhoea, rectal chlamydia or infectious syphilis.
+Receptive CLI with any casual male partner.
+Rectal or vaginal gonorrhoea, chlamydia or infectious syphilis.
+Receptive CLI with any casual MSM partner.
+A woman in a serodiscordant heterosexual relationship, who is planning natural Shared injecting equipment with an HIV+ individual or with MSM of unknown HIV status.
 Methamphetamine use.
 CLI with a regular HIV+ partner who is not on treatment and/or has a detectable viral load.
-Receptive CLI with any male partner of uncertain HIV status Rectal or vaginal gonorrhoea, chlamydia or infectious syphilis.
 Methamphetamine use.
+CLI with a regular HIV+ partner who is not on treatment and/or has a detectable viral load. conception in the next 3 months.
 CLI with a regular HIV+ partner who is not on treatment and/or has a detectable viral load.
-Receptive CLI with any MSM partner of uncertain HIV status A woman in a serodiscordant heterosexual relationship, who is planning natural conception in the next 3 months.
-CLI with a regular HIV+ partner who is not on treatment and/or has a detectable viral load.
-Shared injecting equipment with an HIV+ individual or with MSM of uncertain HIV status.

-• If a partner is known to be living with HIV, on antiretroviral treatment and has an undetectable viral load, then there is no risk of HIV transmission from this partner.

-- The risks listed above confer a risk of HIV, and hence should prompt a clinician to recommend that a patient start PrEP. - However, this list is not exhaustive, and patients who do not report these circumstances may still benefit from PrEP. - A person is considered to be at risk if they have had these risks in the previous 3 months, or if they foresee these risks in the upcoming 3 months.
+- If a partner is known to be living with HIV, on antiretroviral treatment and has an undetectable viral load, then there is no risk of HIV transmission from this partner. - The risks listed above confer a risk of HIV, and hence should prompt a clinician to recommend that a patient start PrEP.
+However, this list is not exhaustive, and patients who do not report these circumstances may still benefit from PrEP. - A person is considered to be at risk if they had these risks in the previous 3 months, or if they foresee these risks in the upcoming 3 months.

-CLI: Condomless intercourse; MSM: Men who have sex with men, cis-gender men: assigned male at birth.
+CLI: Condomless intercourse; MSM: Men who have sex with men.